sks3i/sks3i.github.io/_just_math/From numbers to Shapes.md

 Now that we’ve seen how mathematics shapes technologies like computer vision and robotics, let’s start at the very beginning: the concept of a set.

+## The Foundation: Sets and Algebraic Structures

+### Sets: The Starting Point

+Sets are a simple collection of entities (numbers, points, or anything else) and there are no rules or operations defined for this.
+For example, in an image, a set ${0, 1, ..., 255}$ represent pixel values.

+Sets are raw materials and to create a structure out of it, we need to add some operations.
+A single operation leads to semigroups and two operations leads to semirings.

+#### Semigroups

+From Sets,  we can add a single way to combine entities, creating a semigroup.
+For example, chaining image filters (blur, sharpen), forms a semigroup.
+Since there are inversion or identity operations, they form a semigroup.
+They have the following properties:

+- One operation: Single way to combine entities.
+- Associative: Grouping doesn't affect the results.
+For example, $ (a \cdot b) \cdot c = a \cdot (b \cdot c)$.
+- No identity or inverse operation.

+#### Semiring

+Alternatively, we can equip a set with two ways to combine elements, creating a semiring.
+In computer vision, image dilation—a technique to enhance shapes like edges—uses a tropical semiring.
+Here, “addition” is taking the maximum pixel intensity in a neighborhood (e.g., a 3x3 kernel), and “multiplication” is adding kernel weights to pixel values.

+- Two operations: Addition (commutative, associative, with a zero element) and multiplication (associative, distributes over addition).
+- No inverses: No additive inverses (no negatives) or multiplicative inverses (no division).

+### Refining the Single Operation: Monoids and Groups

 ```
 Set (No operations)
 ├── Semigroup (1 operation: Associative)